alexei-garrow/alexei-ai-workflow/protocols/TICKETS.md

 # Gemini Ai Workflow Tickets

-This document outlines the workflow for our project.
-It's designed to ensure that we (the user and the AI) are always on the same page and that the AI never takes actions without explicit approval.
+This document serves as the central place to manage all project tasks.
+Below, you will find a template for creating new tickets and a suggestion for your first task.

 ## The Core Principle: Consult Before Acting